MadsBirch/bayesian-explainable-AI/README.md

 # EXPLAINABLE CLASSIFICATION OF X-RAY MEDICAL IMAGES USING BAYESIAN DEEP LEARNING

+Deep Neural Networks (DNNs) have often been found to be poorly calibrated due to overconfident predictions.
+At the same time the increasing complexity of modern DNNs have led to these models being considered black boxes.
+For that reason, various explanation methods have been proposed to uncover what features influence the predictions of DNNs.
+Bayesian Deep Neural Networks (BNNs) infer the en- tire posterior distribution of the weights, meaning that uncer- tainty about predictions is inherent.
+In this paper we in- vestigate how a Bayesian approach can improve the calibra- tion and explainability of modern DNNs.
+We implemented and trained a Convolutional Neural Network (CNN) on the MURA dataset to perform a classification task and found that the Bayesian framework resulted in a significant reduc- tion in calibration error and improved the interpretability of the implemented visual explanation methods.
+The code has been made available to the public.

 This repository contains the code base for the project for the Advanced Machine Learning (02460) course at DTU.

 The collaborators were: